-Net Loss Per Ordinary Share
+Net Income (Loss) Per Ordinary Share

 The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
-Net loss per share is computed by dividing net loss by the weighted average number of ordinary shares outstanding during the period.
-At March 31, 2019, the Company did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into ordinary shares and then share in the earnings of the Company.
-As a result, diluted loss per share is the same as basic loss per share for the period presented.
+Net income per share is computed by dividing net income by the weighted-average number of ordinary shares outstanding during the periods.
+The Company had not considered the effect of the warrants sold in the Initial Public Offering (including the consummation of the full over-allotment option) and Private Placement to purchase an aggregate of 22,125,000 ordinary shares in the calculation of diluted income per share, because their inclusion would be anti-dilutive under the treasury stock method.